 Mail Merge is an automatic addition of names and addresses from a database to letters and envelopes in order to facilitate sending mail, especially advertising, to many addresses.

-To use Mail Merge in Word 2010
+How to Mail Merge in Word 2010

 Step 1- Open up Microsoft Word 2010.
 Start by writing the content of your letter, you may also insert a picture in the message body.
 To begin mail merge, click Mailings tab, then click Start Mail Merge.
 Select and click Email Messages from the list.